 Planning a single route with multiple stops and no restrictions is the basics of the solution and can be used to plan any vehicle’s route and deal with the so-called travelling salesman problem.
 All you need to do is enter the start/end location of the route, add delivery addresses manually or via file import, create the route and let the platform optimise it for you.

 Let’s take Santa Claus as an example.
 Christmas Eve is approaching and he needs to plan the most efficient route to get all gifts from his warehouse to children across the country.
 Since there are no weight or load capacity restrictions to his sledge, Santa sets his warehouse in Lapland as the start and end location of the route, quickly adds all delivery addresses to the order and runs the route optimisation to ensure that he gets the best possible route calculation.
-When it’s done, Santa can send the route to his Mapon GO mobile app for drivers, hop on the sledge, open the route via his favourite navigation app and get on the road.
+When it’s done, Santa can send the route to his Mapon Driver mobile app for drivers, hop on the sledge, open the route via his favourite navigation app and get on the road.
 Here’s how the planning would go!

 Complex route planning with multiple pick-ups and deliveries